tomas-fryza/avr-course/lab4-lcd/README.md

 5. In PlatformIO project, create a new folder `LAB4-LCD > lib > gpio`.
 Copy your GPIO library files `gpio.c` and `gpio.h` from the previous labs to this folder.

 6. In PlatformIO project, create a new folder `LAB4-LCD > lib > lcd`.
-Within this folder, create three new files `lcd.c`, `lcd.h`, and `lcd_definitions.h`.
+Within this folder, create three new files `lcd_definitions.h`, `lcd.c`, and `lcd.h`.
 The final project structure should look like this:

    ```c
    LAB4-LCD            // PlatfomIO project